 We respectfully acknowledge that we are on the treaty and traditional territory of the Mississauga Anishinaabeg.
 We offer our gratitude to First Peoples for their care for, and teachings about, our earth and our relations.
 May we honour those teachings.

-- #1 in Ontario for Extracurricular Activities 1
+- #2 in Ontario for overall reputation

-- #1 in Student Awards in Ontario 1
+- #1 in Ontario1:

-- #2 in Ontario for Student Satisfaction 1
+- #2 in Ontario1:

-- Among Top 3.4% Universities in the World 2
+- Among Top 7.4% Universities in the World 2

 Trent graduates get jobs

-- Trent graduates of Nursing, Physical Sciences, and Fine & Applied Art all reported a 100% graduate employment rate two years after graduation; Physical Science grads reported a 100% graduate employment rate six months after graduation
+- Trent graduates of Nursing and Mathematics reported a 100% graduate employment rate two years after graduation; Physical Science grads reported a 100% graduate employment rate six months after graduation

-- Agriculture and Bio Science students from Trent see a 96% graduate employment rate two years after graduation;
+- Agriculture and Bio Science students from Trent see a 91% graduate employment rate two years after graduation;

-- Graduates from the Education program at Trent see an impressive 97% graduate employment rate two years after graduation;
+- Graduates from the Education program at Trent see an impressive 96% graduate employment rate two years after graduation;

-- Humanities graduates at Trent recorded an employment rate of 93% just six months after graduation, higher than the province average.
+- Humanities graduates at Trent recorded an employment rate of 97% just six months after graduation, higher than the province average.

 Trent students are glad they came

-- 95% of students are happy they chose Trent
+- 92% of students are happy they chose Trent

-Trent alumni and faculty are recognized all over the world
+Trent alumni and faculty are recognized all over the world:

 - Nobel Prize Winners - we have two at Trent.
 Alumnus James Orbinkski ‘80 was awarded the Nobel Peace Prize for his work with Doctors Without Borders.
-Professor Chris Frugal was a co-recipient of the Nobel Prize for raising awareness of global climate change.
+Professor Chris Furgal was a co-recipient of the Nobel Prize for raising awareness of global climate change.

 It's an exciting time to be a Trent student

-2 Center for World University Rankings, 2017
+2 Center for World University Rankings, 2023

-3 Canadian University Survey Consortium, 2012
+4 Canadian University Survey Consortium, 2022